JosuaKrause/surveyengine/README.rst

                             "image {ix_next} / {img_len}", // displays: image 1 / 25
                             [ "img", "path/to/image{ix}.png", "" ] // the image to display
                         ],
-                        "pid": "question:{ix}" // the id for the page "continue": "choice", // creates a collection of buttons at the bottom "values": [ // the values to choose from "yes",
+                        "pid": "question/{ix}" // the id for the page "continue": "choice", // creates a collection of buttons at the bottom "values": [ // the values to choose from "yes",